mojaloop/contrib-cross-network-demo/proposal.md

 3. How intermediary DFSP(s) receiving the first (and possibly later) transfer(s) determine(s) where to send the next transfer
 4. How all parties to a transaction share sufficient data to satisfy their regulatory obligations

-This document explores proposed answers to these questions by examining the lifecycle of a transaction from discovery of the receiving DFSP to final delivery of the last transfer to that DFSP.
+This document explores proposed answers to these questions by examining the life cycle of a transaction from discovery of the receiving DFSP to final delivery of the last transfer to that DFSP.

 Given that not all transactions in the first scenario entail a currency exchange, the document proposes a new term &quot;cross-network&quot; which describes any transaction that consists of transfers on more than one Mojaloop-based implementation.